compBiophyMete/Data-Analytics-Portfolio/Project-1:Stack Overflow Developer Survey 2019/READM.md

 Stack Overflow is a popular website for developers.
 In 2019, an online survey was filled by 88,883 Stack Overflow users.

+The original dataset is available on https://insights.stackoverflow.com/survey under a ODbL: Open Database License.

 Herein, it is set out to investigate:

 * The gender distribution of the participants